boxyhq/.github/profile/README.md

 We have curated a list of [awesome open-source developer security tools](https://github.com/boxyhq/awesome-oss-devsec).
 It includes security principles and controls relevant to popular compliance certifications (like ISO27001, SOC2, MVSP, etc.).

 ## Coming Soon
 Audit Logs and Privacy Vault products are coming soon.
-We are also in very early stages of building a Developer Security Mesh (DevSecMesh) to automate security across your entire tech stack.
+We are also in very early stages of building Developer Security Mesh (DevSecMesh) to automate security across your entire tech stack.
 Please get in touch (details below) if you'd be interested to test these in private beta in the meantime.

+## Join BoxyHQ Community
+Join the community of developer security enthusiats to discuss about DevSecOps, security, compliance and more on our [Discord](https://discord.gg/uyb7pYt4Pa)

+## We are now Hacktoberfest-Ready!
+Join us on [Hacktoberfest initiative](https://github.com/boxyhq/hacktoberfest-22) and learn everything about developer security along the way.

+_______

 ## Contact Us
 If you have any questions or just want to chat about enterprise readiness, compliance and security please reach out on [Discord](https://discord.gg/uyb7pYt4Pa), [email](mailto:hello@boxyhq.com) or [chat](https://boxyhq.com/#hs-chat-open)

-## Hacktoberfest
-Join us on [Hacktoberfest](https://github.com/boxyhq/hacktoberfest-22) and learn everything about developer security along the way.

 ## BoxyHQ Rewards (powered by Aviyel)